MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     What events do I have scheduled in this calendar?
     ```

-    Copilot should be able to read the web page and identify events in your calendar:
+    Copilot should be able to read the calendar in the web page and identify events in your calendar:

     ![Screenshot of an Outlook calendar with Copilot identifying events.](./media/generative-ai/calendar-events.png)